 Why did China choose Mons Rümker as landing site?

 Mons Rümker is located in Oceanus Procellarum (Ocean of Storms) – but its a very calm area.
 The area around Mons Rümker is very very flat and with less craters.
 This is one criteria to choose this place.
 Another one is that Mons Rümker was a Volcano and the ground in this area is volcanic origin.
 Chinese expect to find here very young basalt of the moon.
 The age could be 1.21 billion years old.
 The samples from the manned Apollo mission were between 3.1 and 4.4 billion years old.

 How to find the landing site

-During the 28th/29th November it’s worth to watch the moon at the night sky.
-The moon is close to become a full moon.
-In the terminator (the place between night and daylight on the moon – or the ongoing sunset) you can find the Chang’e-5 landing site.
-The photo below will assist you:
+During the 28th/29th November it’s was worth to watch the moon at the night sky.
+The moon was close to become a full moon.
+In the terminator (the place between night and daylight on the moon – or the ongoing sunset) you could found the Chang’e-5 landing site.
+The photo was a good assistant to you: